-Staying at Cabana Bay
+Staying at Universal’s Cabana Bay

-OMG.
-This hotel is incredible, particularly for a family trip to Universal Orlando.
-It is a slice right out of the 60s.
+Cabana Bay is a slice right out of the 60s Cocoa Beach space society.
 Everything is retro from the light fixtures and the silver telephones in the hallway to the Zestfully clean bar soap in the showers.
 The color palette and fascinating shapes everywhere makes me a little bit crazy to renovate our house and turn it into a swinging 60s pad.

 Pool time at Universal’s Cabana Bay